openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

   For compatibility with the existing JWS/JWE-based cryptography of OpenID Connect, it is assumed such resolved cryptographic identities are representable as a _JSON Web Key Set_ (JWKS).
 Each key in the set would have a cryptographic algorithm, key identifier, and associated key material.

+## Out of Scope

-The following are considered out of scope of this document:
+The following are considered out of scope of this document.

-* Presentation of aggregated credentials

-  A traditional OP could release additional claims about the user within an ID Token such as a verified email address.
-The trust in the validity of the claim is based on the trust between the RP and OP.

-  A Self-Issued OP can present two types of claims - self-attested claims and claims from a third-party issuer which are cryptographically verifiable.

-  This specification relies on other specifications to define the method to present credentials from third-party issuers.
-One such example is [@!OIDC4VP], which describes the usage of Verifiable Credentials and Verifiable Presentations with OpenID Connect.

-* Provisioning of aggregated credentials
+### Issuance of credentials

   The mechanism for a Self-Issued OP to acquire credentials which can be presented is out of scope of this document.
 Similar to presentation, a traditional OP may also wish to acquire third-party credentials to present to Relying Parties.
-One mechanism to provision credentials is being defined within the Claims Aggregation specification.
+One mechanism to issue credentials is being defined within the Claims Aggregation specification.

+### Presentation of aggregated credentials

+  A Self-Issued OP can present two types of claims - self-attested claims and cryptographically verifiable claims issued by the trusted third-party sources.

+  This specification relies on other specifications to define the methods to present claims from third-party issuers.
+One such example is [@!OIDC4VP], which describes the presentation of Verifiable Credentials with OpenID Connect.

 # Terms and definitions

-Common terms in this document come from four primary sources: DID-CORE, VC-DATA and OpenID-Core.
+Common terms in this document come from four primary sources: [@!DID-CORE], [@!VC-DATA] and [@!OpenID].
 In the case where a term has a definition that differs, the definition below is authoritative.

+- Cryptographically verifiable identifier
+    - an identifier which is either based upon or resolves to cryptographic key material which can be used to verify a signature on the ID Token or the Selfi-Issued OP request.

 - Trust framework
-    - a legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements.
-[OIX]
+    - a legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements, as defined in [OIX](https://openidentityexchange.org/networks/87/item.html?id=365).

-- Cryptographically verifiable identifier
-    - an identifier which is either based upon or resolves to cryptographic key material.

 ## Abbreviations